mobizt/FirebaseClient/resources/docs/firestore_database.md

 **Returns:**

-- Boolean value, indicates the success of the operation.
+- `String` - The response payload.

 14. ## 🔹 void createDocument(AsyncClientClass &aClient, Firestore::Parent parent, const String &documentPath, DocumentMask mask, Document<Values::Value> &document, AsyncResult &aResult)

+Create a document at the defined document path.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".